tinyclub/linux-lab/README.md

 | boards          | Status
 |-----------------|---------------------------------------------------
 |aarch64/virt     | virtio-9p-device (virtio-9p-pci breaks nfsroot)
-|arm/vexpress-a9  | only work with virtio-9p-device and without uboot booting
+|arm/vexpress-a9  | only work with virtio-9p-device and without U-Boot booting
 |arm/versatilepb  | only work with virtio-9p-pci
 |x86_64/pc        | only work with virtio-9p-pci
 |i386/pc          | only work with virtio-9p-pci